 Ballistic Glass vs Security Window Film: What Schools Need to Know

-Across the United States, school districts are re-evaluating how they protect entrances, classrooms, and administrative spaces.
-One of the most common questions safety directors and facility planners ask is:
+Across the United States, organizations are re-evaluating how they protect entrances, classrooms, offices, reception areas, and other vulnerable spaces.
+One of the most common questions facility planners, architects, and security professionals ask is:

 Should we install security window film, or invest in ballistic glass?

-Both solutions play a role in modern school safety — but they serve very different purposes.
+Both solutions play a role in modern physical security—but they serve very different purposes.
 Understanding those differences is critical when building a layered, effective protection strategy.

 What Security Window Film Does